-First-year students are paired with an academic advisor in the First Year of Studies prior to their first semester and then work with that advisor to ensure they are ready to officially enter their intended majors as sophomores.
+First-year students are paired with an academic advisor prior to their first semester and then work with that advisor to ensure they are ready to officially enter their intended majors as sophomores.
 There are approximately 75 degree programs to choose from at the undergraduate level.

-Undergraduates also have access to a number of academic opportunities outside the classroom, such as study abroad, service learning, research experiences, and summer internships all over the country, with many choosing to go to New York City, Chicago (roughly 90 miles from South Bend), and of course, the state of California.
+Undergraduates also have access to a number of academic opportunities outside the classroom, such as study abroad, service learning, research experiences, and summer internships all over the country.
+Many choose to go to New York City, Chicago (roughly 90 miles from South Bend) and, of course, the state of California to pursue these opportunities.

-If you have questions about visiting or attending Notre Dame or would like the University to visit your high school, contact Undergraduate Admissions.
+If you have questions about visiting or attending The University of Notre Dame, or would like the University to visit your high school, contact Undergraduate Admissions.

-For more information about the suite of career services available through the partnership between Notre Dame California and the University’s Career Center, visit our “California Careers” page.
-You can also visit the Career Center website.
+For more information about the suite of career services available through the partnership between Notre Dame-California and the Meruelo Family Center for Career Development, visit our “California Careers” page.